Stanislav Shushkevich: Biography

 Shushkevich was born on 15 December 1934, in Minsk.
 His parents were teachers who came from peasant families.
 His father, poet Stanislau Petrovich Shushkevich (born 19 February 1908 in Minsk) was arrested in the 1930s and was released from prison in 1956 (but completely exonerated only in 1975).
 His mother, writer Helena Romanowska was ethnically Polish and her family had szlachta (noble) roots.
 During World War II Shushkevich lived with his mother and grandmother in Nazi-occupied Minsk, with a Jewish boy hiding in their house.

 After finishing school with a medal in 1951, he entered the Faculty of Physics and Mathematics of the Belarusian State University and graduated in 1956.
 He subsequently studied at the graduate school of the Institute of Physics of the Belarusian Academy of Sciences, conducting research in the field of radio electronics.

 In the early 1960s, while working as an engineer in an electronics factory, he was in charge of teaching the Russian language to John F. Kennedy's assassin Lee Harvey Oswald, when Oswald lived in Minsk.
 This is confirmed by a CIA document, RIF #104-10014-10053.

 He was married to his wife Irina from 1976 onward.
 According to him, she forced him to start a healthy lifestyle.
 They had a son named Stanislav and daughter named Elena.
 Shushkevich was admitted to hospital and placed in an intensive care unit in April 2022, due to complications from COVID-19.
 On the night of May 3, Shushkevich died in Minsk.

+In 2026, the Belarusian authorities added Stanislav Shushkevich's book "Neocommunism in Belarus: Ideology, Practice, Perspectives" to the list of extremist materials.